ncsa/Nightingale_real/docs/source/help.rst

 .. raw:: html

-   <p>For general questions or issues you encounter while using Nightingale, <b>submit a support request</b> by emailing <a href="mailto:help@ncsa.illinois.edu?subject=Nightingale: ">help@ncsa.illinois.edu</a>.
+   <p>For questions or issues you encounter while using Nightingale, <b>submit a support request</b> by emailing <a href="mailto:help@ncsa.illinois.edu?subject=Nightingale: ">help@ncsa.illinois.edu</a>.
 Your email will initiate a ticket that NCSA staff will use to help you.</p>

 **To help NCSA staff efficiently address your request, in your initial email, please include:**